Workers’ Compensation Lawyer in Marlton, NJ

 Temporary Disability

-These benefits are meant to cover the period when you are still recovering and cannot return to full duty.
-They may continue until you are cleared to return to work or reach maximum medical improvement.
+These benefits cover the stretch when you are still recovering and cannot do full duty.
+They continue until you are cleared to return or reach maximum medical improvement.

 Ongoing or Specialized Treatment

-Some injuries require long-term care, such as pain management, therapy, or retraining.
-These extended benefits help you adjust and recover fully.
+Some injuries need long-term care, such as pain management, therapy, or retraining.
+These extended benefits help you adjust and recover.

 Death Benefits

-In the event of a fatal workplace injury or illness, surviving dependents may receive financial support, including funeral expenses and ongoing income replacement.
+After a fatal workplace injury or illness, surviving dependents may receive funeral expenses and ongoing income replacement.

 Overview